NilanjanaLodh/CommunityDetection/README.md

-# CommunityDetection
+# Community Detection in undirected social networks

-This project aims to merge the results of different community detection algorithms for undirected ,weighted graphs.
+This project aims to merge the results of different community detection algorithms for undirected ,weighted graphs and come up with a (hopefully) better results.

 ## Dependencies ##
 Python 2.7 must be installed and the following python libraries must be installed for the project to run.